hpc-cofc/example-runs/geology/agisoft/README.md

 We have a dekstop and web version of the FastX remote desktop (RDP) service to access the HPC.
 Please see [the instructions here](https://hpc-cofc.gitbook.io/docs/using-the-hpc/access-hpc/gui-remote-desktop)

-The easiest way to open an RDP session us using the web client by going to https://hpc.cofc.edu/rdp
+The easiest way to open an RDP session is using the web client by going to https://hpc.cofc.edu/rdp

 ### Open a terminal and load the proper software stack

 - Once the RDP session is established, open a terminal within the the remote desktop environment.
 - Go to the location of your images or data for more convenient access
-- Load the Agisoft software by entering `module load geology/agisoft/photoscan`
+- Load the Agisoft Photoscan software by entering `module load geology/agisoft/photoscan`

 ### Request a node/server to run the calculations in